Skip to main content

 Seasonally, workwear always gets stronger when temperatures start to dip.
 Late summer into fall is prime time for canvas jackets, carpenter pants, heavy tees, chore coats, and earth-tone layering.
 Around holiday sale periods and end-of-year wardrobe resets, it also becomes easier to fill gaps strategically instead of impulse buying.

-A CNFans Spreadsheet is most useful when you treat it like a planning tool, not just a product dump.
+A 100buy Spreadsheet is most useful when you treat it like a planning tool, not just a product dump.
 Here is my personal approach: I start with categories, set a color direction, and only then compare links.
 That keeps the haul focused.

 Build your spreadsheet around core categories